JackRipper01/JackRipper01/README.md

 Email: **francohernandezpiloto@gmail.com** or **franco.hernandez@estudiantes.matcom.uh.cu**.

-🎓 I hold a Bachelor's degree in Computer Science from the Faculty of Mathematics and Computing (MatCom) at the **University of Havana**.
+🎓 I hold a Bachelor's degree in Computer Science from the Faculty of Mathematics and Computer Science (MatCom) at the **University of Havana**.

 🌱 I'm passionate about tackling challenging problems and continuously learning new technologies.
 My current focus areas include AI (especially Large Language Models), full-stack development, software development and exploring game development engines.